Ovarian Cancer

 So I came home on the Thursday, and I was by then in quite a lot of pain and that was about the 25th January, and I went to bed when I came home and I didn't get up, and in the end my husband had the doctor come here to see me and I was taken in as an emergency with a blocked bowel.

 In a few women who reported no symptoms, the disease was discovered during other medical investigations such as for infertility, or (very unusually) through cervical screening.
 The cervix is the neck of the womb and not near the ovaries.
 Cervical screening tests are not designed to detect ovarian abnormalities, and a normal cervical screening result does not exclude ovarian cancer.
-Neither is a pelvic examination (sometimes done at the same time as cervical screening) a reliable test for ovarian cancer.
+A pelvic examination (sometimes done at the same time as cervical screening) is also not a reliable test for ovarian cancer.

 Her cancer was discovered during infertility investigations.